JonahDW/Bayesian-dipole/README.md

 Wagenveld, J.D.
 2023, JonahDW/Bayesian-dipole: Bayesian dipole inference, Zenodo, DOI: 10.5281/zenodo.7962922
 ```

-This code has been used to produce the results in [Wagenveld et al. (2023)](https://arxiv.org/abs/2305.15335).
-The catalogues that were used are the [NVSS](https://www.cv.nrao.edu/nvss/) and [RACS](https://research.csiro.au/casda/the-rapid-askap-continuum-survey-stokes-i-source-catalogue-data-release-1/) catalogues.
+This code has been used to produce the results in [Wagenveld et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023A%26A...675A..72W/abstract), in which the [NVSS](https://www.cv.nrao.edu/nvss/) and [RACS](https://research.csiro.au/casda/the-rapid-askap-continuum-survey-stokes-i-source-catalogue-data-release-1/) catalogues were used.
+In [Wagenveld et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024arXiv240816619W/abstract), this software was used on the [MALS DR2](https://mals.iucaa.in/releases) catalogue.

 ## dipole_likelihood_poisson.py